 - a fixed term – you pay the money back in instalments over a set time (often several years)

-- higher loan amounts - typically allow for larger borrowing needs than credit cards
+- higher loan amounts – may allow for larger borrowing needs than credit cards

 When it may be suitable to apply for a credit card

-- If you’re looking to borrow a smaller amount that you can repay within the interest-free period
+Scenario 1: You’re looking to borrow a smaller amount that you can repay within the interest-free period.

-However, if you find yourself outside the 0% interest period or using the credit card to buy other things, you may have to pay some interest and the interest rate may be higher than on a personal loan.
+However, if you find yourself outside the 0% interest period, or using the credit card to buy other things, you may have to pay interest and the interest rate may be higher than on a personal loan.

 When it may be suitable to apply for a personal loan

-- If you need to borrow a larger amount that you would like to repay over several years
+Scenario 1: You need to borrow a larger amount that you would like to repay over several years.

-- If you would like structured, regular repayments
+Scenario 2: You would like structured, regular repayments.

-- If you would like to lock in your interest rate for the term of the personal loan
+Scenario 3: You would like to lock in your interest rate for the term of the personal loan.